 Futures Contracts

-Often referred to simply as “futures,” future contracts represent an obligation between a buyer and seller to exchange an asset for a fixed price on a selected date.
+Often referred to simply as “futures,” futures contracts represent an obligation between a buyer and seller to exchange an asset for a fixed price on a selected date.
 Most futures trades take place on large exchanges and involve commodities such as oil, soybeans, or copper.

 Farmers have used futures since the 1850s to reduce investment risk over future price fluctuations for their crops.
 Today, futures exist for many commodities and financial markets.
 These derivatives are mostly used as a form of speculation, where traders seek to make a quick profit.

-Futures are sold on stock exchanges and have a standard form regulated by the US Commodity Futures Trading Commission (CFTC).
+Futures are sold on stock exchanges and have a standard form regulated by the U.S. Commodity Futures Trading Commission (CFTC).

 Forward Contracts